dxw/playbook/src/staff-handbook/data-protection.md

 This information:

-- Must be clearly labelled or described as "Management-in-confidence"
+- must be clearly labelled or described as "Management-in-confidence"
-- When printed
+- when printed

-  - Stored only in a locked container
+  - stored only in a locked container
-  - Transported only via courier, recorded delivery or personally by dxw staff
+  - transported only via courier, recorded delivery or personally by dxw staff
-  - Destroyed by cross-cut shredding when no longer required
+  - destroyed by cross-cut shredding when no longer required

-- When digital
+- when digital

-  - Stored in an encrypted format
+  - stored in an encrypted format
-  - Communicated only when encrypted or via an encrypted connection, unless emailed from one dxw.com address to another
+  - communicated only when encrypted or via an encrypted connection, unless emailed from one dxw.com address to another

 ### Company Confidential